digiltd/oh-rtd-test/Explanation of item definition.md

   <tr><td>Switch</td><td>Typically used for lights (on/off)</td><td>OnOff</td></tr>
 </table>

-  Group Items can also have a summary value displayed.
+  Group items can also have a summary value displayed.
   - AVG displays the average of the items in the group.
   - OR displays an OR of the group, typically used to display whether any item in a group has been set.
   - other summaries:  AND, SUM, MIN, MAX, NAND, NOR

-Sample syntax for a Group summary:
+Sample syntax for a group summary:

     Group:Number:AVG() itemname ["labeltext"] [<iconname>] [(group1, group2, ...)] [{bindingconfig}]
     Group:Switch:OR(ON, OFF) itemname ["labeltext"] [<iconname>] [(group1, group2, ...)] [{bindingconfig}]